Florida heritage and history are quite a bit more recent than that of most states in the eastern and southern United States of America.

 11. World War II and the Post-war Boom(1940-2009).
 Continuous economic growth lasted until about 2008.
 The first year in which population did not increase was 2009.

-The State of Florida has identified 1,300 heritage sites, and has organized them in two ways:
+The state has identified 1,300 Florida heritage sites, and has organized them in two ways:

 If you have a particular interest - say historic movie theaters - the theme list allows you to focus on sites of your interest.